What's My Line?: Hosts and panelists

 The host, then called the moderator, was veteran radio and television newsman John Charles Daly.
 Clifton Fadiman, Eamonn Andrews, and Random House co-founding publisher and panelist Bennett Cerf substituted on the four occasions when Daly was unavailable.

 The show featured a panel of four celebrities who questioned the contestants.
 On the initial program of February 2, 1950, the panel comprised former New Jersey governor Harold Hoffman, columnist Dorothy Kilgallen, poet Louis Untermeyer, and psychiatrist Richard Hoffmann.
 The panel varied somewhat in the following weeks, but after the first few broadcasts, during the show's earliest period the panel generally consisted of Kilgallen, actress Arlene Francis, Untermeyer and comedy writer Hal Block.
 Publisher Bennett Cerf replaced Untermeyer as a regular panelist in 1951, and comedian Steve Allen replaced Block in 1953.
 Allen left in 1954 to launch The Tonight Show, and he was replaced by comedian Fred Allen (no relation), who remained on the panel until his death in 1956.

 Fred Allen was not replaced on a permanent basis, and for the majority of the show's network run, between 1956 and 1965, the panel consisted of Kilgallen, Cerf, Francis and a fourth guest panelist.
 After Kilgallen's death in 1965, she was similarly not replaced with a permanent panelist, and for the show's final two years, the panel consisted of Cerf, Francis and two guests.

 At various times, a regular panelist might take a vacation or be absent from an episode due to outside commitments.
 On these occasions, a guest panelist would take their spot.
 The most frequent guest panelist was Arlene Francis's husband Martin Gabel, who appeared 112 times over the years.
-Other frequent guest panelists include Jack Lemmon, Tony Randall, Robert Q. Lewis and Phyllis Newman.
+Other frequent guest panelists include Tony Randall, Robert Q. Lewis and Phyllis Newman.
 Dick Cavett, in an early television appearance in Fred Allen's vacated chair in 1966, noted that the mystery guest was probably wondering who Cavett was.

 Regular announcers included Lee Vines, who served from 1950 to 1955; Hal Simms, from 1955 to 1961; Ralph Paul, whose tenure was confined to 1961; and Johnny Olson, perhaps the best known of Goodson-Todman's television announcers, whose tenure began in 1961 and ran until the show's cancellation in 1967.

 Timeline of regular panelists

 Gameplay

 What's My Line? was a guessing game in which the four panelists attempted to determine the occupation (i.e., "line [of work]") of a guest.
 In the case of the famous mystery guest each week, the panel sought to determine the identity of the celebrity.
-Panelists were required to probe by asking only yes-no questions.
+Panelists were required to probe by asking only yes–no questions.
 A typical episode featured two standard rounds (sometimes a third, and very rarely a rushed fourth) plus one mystery guest round.
 On the occasions on which there were two mystery guests, the first would usually appear as the first contestant.